-You can restart a NetWare server from a remote console by first modifying the server's autoexec.bat file and then executing another .NCF file that you create for this purpose.
+You can restart a NetWare server from a remote console by first modifying the server's AUTOEXEC.BAT file and then executing another .NCF file that you create for this purpose.

-Target server prepared for remote console sessions.
-See "Preparing To Run RConsoleJ" on page 16.

-Commands in the server AUTOEXEC.NCF file that load the remote modules.
-See "Loading RConsoleJ Modules at Startup" on page 21.
+- □ Target server prepared for remote console sessions.
+See "Preparing To Run RConsoleJ" on page 24. - Commands in the server AUTOEXEC.NCF file that load the remote modules.
+See "Loading RConsoleJ Modules at Startup" on page 30.

-1. To restart the server automatically, put commands to change to the NetWare directory and execute server.exe in the server's autoexec.bat file.
+1 To restart the server automatically, add commands to the server's AUTOEXEC.BAT file to change to the NetWare directory and execute SERVER.EXE.

-For example, if the server.exe file is in the c:\nwserver directory, put the following lines in the server's autoexec.bat file:
+For example, if the SERVER.EXE file is in the C:\NWSERVER directory, add the following lines in the server's AUTOEXEC.BAT file: